|Pilot 2nd Lt Guyton M. Christopher, O-789369 (MIA / KIA) GA

 Assigned to the 5th Air Force, 43rd Bombardment Group, 63rd Bombardment Squadron.
 Later, transferred to 64th Bombardment Squadron.
 No known nose art or nickname.

-Took off from 7 Mile Drome near Port Moresby on a bombing mission against a Japanese convoy bound for Lae.
+On January 7, 1943 took off from 7 Mile Drome near Port Moresby on a bombing mission against a Japanese convoy bound for Lae.
 Returning from the mission low on fuel, this B-17 attempted to ditch into the Gulf of Papua.

 Afterwards, B-25 #938 took off at 9:40am hours to seach for this bomber.
 It was ordered to search 100 miles out to sea on course of 1900.
 The width of search was between 50 to 60 miles.
 During the search, the B-25 made nil sightings and returned at 1145 hours.
 Six crew members were lost in the crash: Christopher, Ramaker, Levin, Bayles, Patrizi andWrenn.